Spark-AR-Community/SparkAR-FaceTrackingRecording/README.md

 Where *-r 15* means your desired framerate.
 If you don't want to change the framerate omit this parameter.
 Keep in mind that your video must be in vertical ratio, so edit it if isn't.
 You can add the *vf=crop...* filter from FFMPEG for this.

 Then you need to generate a webm file at 1fps (recomended) with frame counter for the recording project.
-Use:
+For generating this file with translucent white frame counter on the center of the screen, use:
 >ffmpeg -r 1 -i %04d.jpg -vf "drawtext=text='%{frame_num}':start_number=1:x=0:y=0:fontsize=40:fontcolor=0xFFFFFFCC" -intra camera.webm

-for generating this file with translucid white frame counter on the center of the screen.

 #### 2. Open the record project